 - Taking PHL245H as a non-credit course (“auditing”) and earning at least a B+.

-- In courses with a final exam that is not summative, students must complete all assignments and end up with a grade of B+ or above.
+- In courses with a final exam that is not summative, students must complete all assignments and final exam (if any) and end with a grade of B+ or above.

 To take up the auditing option, students must write to the relevant faculty member and request being added to their course via Quercus as an auditor and to confirm that they are open to grading the student’s exam, as this must be done by a faculty member and not a graduate student.

 Please note that auditing is not an official status and gets no transcript recognition.
 Meeting the Logic Requirement, however, is recognized on your transcript.